Affordable Care Act

 Mississippi Center for Justice is working in coalition to advocate seizing the opportunity to accept generous federal funds to insure these Mississippians, which would lead to better health outcomes and significant job creation in the state.

 Health Insurance Exchanges offered through the law are designed to help consumers and businesses find the best, most affordable plan for their needs.
-Starting in 2014 these exchanges will allow those groups to compare plans, pool risk and find the most competitive plan for their dollar.
-While the state has already taken advantage of millions of federal dollars to begin developing a healthcare exchange, Mississippi Center for Justice prepared an issue brief outlining common sense steps to ensure reform is implemented fairly and successfully for Mississippi families.
+These exchanges allow those groups to compare plans, pool risk and find the most competitive plan for their dollar.
+The Mississippi Center for Justice prepared an issue brief outlining common sense steps to ensure reform is implemented fairly and successfully for Mississippi families.

 Mississippi Center for Justice is addressing roadblocks to healthcare by educating the public and policymakers about the benefits of the ACA in Mississippi.
 The Center is also providing resources to help the public better understand benefits available to them, and how to enroll.